EliasTamer/news-mailer/README.md

 # What is this project?

-This app accesses news about a patricular topic and send them by email.
+This app accesses news about a patricular topic and sends them by email.